loda-lang/loda-programs/programs/oeis/list2.md

 * [A132417](http://oeis.org/A132417) ([L10 program](132/A132417.asm)): a(16j+i) := 8(16j+i) + e_i, for j >= 0, 0 <= i <= 15, where e_0, ..., e_15 are 2, -2, -6, -10, -14, -18, -22, -26, -30, -34, -38, -42, -46, -50, -54, 6.
 * [A132419](http://oeis.org/A132419) ([L04 program](132/A132419.asm)): Period 6: repeat [1, 1, -2, -1, -1, 2].
 * [A132429](http://oeis.org/A132429) ([L04 program](132/A132429.asm)): Period 4: repeat [3, 1, -1, -3].
+* [A132440](http://oeis.org/A132440) ([L07 program](132/A132440.asm)): Infinitesimal Pascal matrix: generator (lower triangular matrix representation) of the Pascal matrix, the classical operator xDx, iterated Laguerre transforms, associated matrices of the list partition transform and general Euler transformation for sequences.
 * [A132458](http://oeis.org/A132458) ([L07 program](132/A132458.asm)): Let df(n,k) = Product_{i=0..k-1} (n-i) be the descending factorial and let P(m,n) = df(n-1,m-1)^2*(2*n-m)/((m-1)!*m!).
 Sequence gives P(4,n).
 * [A132464](http://oeis.org/A132464) ([L07 program](132/A132464.asm)): Let df(n,k) = Product_{i=0..k-1} (n-i) be the descending factorial and let P(m,n) = df(n-1,m-1)^2*(2*n-m)/((m-1)!*m!).
 Sequence gives P(6,n).
 * [A132465](http://oeis.org/A132465) ([L08 program](132/A132465.asm)): Let df(n,k) = Product_{i=0..k-1} (n-i) be the descending factorial and let P(m,n) = df(n-1,m-1)^2*(2*n-m)/((m-1)!*m!).
 Sequence gives P(7,n).